Jitendra Jatashankar Rawal

 Jitendra Jatashankar Rawal (born 30 March 1943) is an Indian astrophysicist and scientific educator, recognized for his significant contributions to the popularization of science and his research in astrophysics.

 Early life and education

 Born in Halvad, Morbi district, Gujarat, into a Gujarati family, Rawal pursued his academic interests in the physical sciences.
 He earned a Master of Philosophy (M.Phil) degree from the University of Calcutta in 1975.
 He later obtained a Doctor of Philosophy (PhD) in astrophysics from the University of Mumbai in 1992, with a thesis titled "Some Problems in the Solar System & in the Local Group of Galaxies."

-In addition to his research and planetarium directorship, Rawal has been actively involved in the Children's Science Congress, a initiative aimed at fostering scientific curiosity and learning among schoolchildren across various Indian states.
+In addition to his research and planetarium directorship, Rawal has been actively involved in the Children's Science Congress, an initiative aimed at fostering scientific curiosity and learning among schoolchildren across various Indian states.
 His work in this area has been instrumental in inspiring young students to pursue interests in science and astronomy.